AerospaceMark/MATPack/README.md

 ## Installing and Using MATPack

 1. Clone this repository to your Documents/MATLAB folder.
 If that folder does not exist, go ahead and create it.
 This is where all packages will be stored.
-2. Type the following code into the command window:
+2. Paste the following code into the command window:

 ```python
 MATPack_path = genpath(strcat(userpath,filesep,"MATPack"));
 addpath(MATPack_path)
 ```

 If you want to avoid doing this every time you open MATLAB, then go to the same Documents/MATLAB folder and create a MATLAB file called `startup.m`.
 Paste the above code into that file.
-The `startup.m` file will automatically run every time you open MATLAB and automatically include MATPack for you.
+The `startup.m` file will automatically run every time you open MATLAB and will automatically include MATPack for you.

 ## Typical Workflow